strapi/strapi/docs/v3.x/getting-started/quick-start.md

 ## 8. Publish the content

 By default, any content you create is saved as a draft.
-To publish your conent:
+To publish your content:

 Navigate back to [**COLLECTION TYPES** - **Categories**](http://localhost:1337/admin/plugins/content-manager/collectionType/application::category.category)